-Data were extracted from the racial profiling database housed at the Utah Department of Public Safety.
-It includes the status checks performed by law enforcement agencies in Utah between September 2003 and August 2004.
+Data for this section of the report were extracted from the racial profiling database housed at the Utah Department of Public Safety.
+It includes the status checks performed by law enforcement agencies in Utah between July

+2004 and January 2005.
+The data is limited to those status checks made related to traffic and pedestrian stops.
 The following is an evaluation of the data required under HB 101.